MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-app-extensibility.md

 ![Participants in a meeting](../assets/images/apps-in-meetings/participant-roles.png)

-Default participant settings are determined by an organization's IT administrator.
+The default participant settings are determined by an organization's IT administrator.
 The following are the participant roles in a meeting:

 * **Organizer**: The organizer schedules a meeting, sets the meeting options, assigns meeting roles, and starts the meeting.
 The users with Microsoft 365 account and Teams license can only be the organizers, and control attendee permissions.
 A meeting organizer can change the settings for a specific meeting.
 Organizers can make these changes on the **Meeting options** web page.
 * **Presenter**: The presenters have same capabilities of the organizers with exclusions.
 A presenter can't remove an organizer from the session or modify meeting options for the session.
 By default, participants joining a meeting have the presenter role.